The Experiment That Never Ends: How Chef Masa Builds a Menu from Nothing Every Morning

 A minimalist shot of a restaurant entrance featuring a light-toned vertical wood-paneled wall.
 A simple, rectangular wooden door with a dark glass pane is on the right.
 To the left of the door, a backlit rectangular sign displays artistic Japanese calligraphy.
 Above the sign, a traditional-style rectangular lantern with vertical wooden slats casts a warm, inviting glow downward.

-Kenji Nakamura has spent considerable time in Chef Masa's kitchen, documenting the techniques and philosophies that animate the recipes collected on this site.
-The staff meals, the bold innovations, the seasonal specials — each carries a trace of the same underlying sensibility.
+I have spent considerable time in Chef Masa’s kitchen, documenting the techniques and philosophies that shape the recipes collected on this site.
+From the staff meals to the seasonal specials and bold innovations, each dish carries traces of the same quiet sensibility that defines his craft.

 But the daily Toyosu experiment at Sushi Masa by Ki-setsu is something different from any recipe that can be written down.